 Hospitals and healthcare organizations use robots to enter medical data from the healthcare database into national databases.
 Robots can also remove duplicate data entries so medical professionals can spend a lot of time on patient care.

-Apart from that, RPA can also claim processing, medical billing, and appointment scheduling.
+Apart from that, RPA can also process claims, bill medical bills, and schedule appointments.
 Organize record updates and data management using RPA software.

 4. Supply chain & logistics

-Widely use RPA in order processing and inventory management.
-Moreover, in supply chain sectors, experts use RPA to automate demand forecasting & procurement.
-Also, use this for route optimization and shipment tracking.
+RPA is widely used in order processing and inventory management.
+Moreover, in supply chain sectors, experts use RPA to automate demand forecasting and procurement.
+They also use it for route optimization and shipment tracking.

 Furthermore, RPA software can also optimize inventory by automating reorder processes depending on tracking shipments, predefined inventory levels, inventory database updates, etc.